AgentOS

 Capability discovery uses semantic tiered lookup with graph re-ranking to achieve 89% token reduction.
 Instead of stuffing every tool description into context, agents discover relevant capabilities on-demand based on the current conversation.

 Every agent action streams through a typed AgentOSResponse protocol via Server-Sent Events.
 The StreamingManager supports SSE, WebSocket, and in-memory clients.
-OpenTelemetry integration provides distributed tracing and metrics across the full pipeline.
+OpenTelemetry handles distributed tracing and metrics.
 Structured logging via pino.
-The workbench, frontend, and any custom client can consume the same stream contract.
+The workbench, frontend, and any custom client consume the same stream contract.

 AgentOS documentation site showing architecture guides, auto-generated TypeDoc API reference, and getting started sections

-AgentOS exposes two levels of API depending on what you need.
-The high-level API feels like Vercel's AI SDK — provider-first, minimal config, batteries included:
+AgentOS exposes two API surfaces.
+The high-level one feels like Vercel's AI SDK — provider-first, minimal config, batteries included:

 import { generateText, streamText, agent } from '@framers/agentos';